 - And more

-If you can't do without a regular "flame candle," opt for the "cleaner-burning" candles that are made from soy, beeswax, or vegetable wax.
+If you can't do without a regular flame candle, opt for "cleaner-burning" candles that are made from soy, beeswax, or vegetable wax.
 Avoid those made from (or with) paraffin, as that can release more potential impurities and irritants that can bother both your and your pet's respiratory system.
 And, speaking of impurities and respiratory irritants, make sure you're only burning these candles in rooms and areas with good ventilation.

 Air Fresheners (Including Pine Sprays)

-Note that potpourri and scented candles can also cause asthma and coughing fits in cats, as highlighted above.
+Note that potpourri and scented candles can also cause asthma and coughing fits in cats and dogs, as highlighted above.

 Making matters worse, the aromatic plant materials and essential oils used to create the scent in incense can also lead to all the other problems mentioned above.